 - Add the vanilla extract and transfer the cookie dough mixture onto a clean surface.

-Shaping and cutting the cookies
+Shape, cut and bake the cookies

 - Divide the dough into 3 or 4 sections for easy rolling.
 Start with the first section.
 Form it into a ball and press it down lightly for easy rolling.